How to make a website like Amazon? Well, let’s try to figure it out.

 Fashion Marketplace is a project dedicated to selling goods that are related to fashion:

 - shoes and accessories

 When we met our clients, they needed to create a startup marketplace MVP from scratch.

 During the production process, Sloboda Studio determined and implemented core features such as:

 - One-page checkout

 To make the final product more user-friendly, we also included multilingual support and customer support virtual desk.

-So how to make an ecommerce website like Amazon?
+So how to make a website like Amazon?
 Creating a service like Amazon from scratch may seem a challenging task.
 However, great things are not made in one day.
 When you build a horizontal marketplace like Amazon, consider starting with the discovery phase and core features implementation.

 MVP development is the process that is dedicated to core features implementation.
 For Amazon-like services, these features comprise features for sellers and buyers.